 Note: The automatic OID monitoring feature appears on Linux-based devices added to Atera after July 27, 2020 (the feature release date).
 If you would like to add these OIDs to SNMP devices added prior to this date, you can manually import the OIDs from within the device console.

 Printer Monitoring: Atera automatically extracts carefully selected alerts from the alerts table of the Printer MIB, and they are displayed alongside other alerts in Atera.
 The triggers causing alerts to display within Atera include:

 These specific alerts are extracted and displayed within Atera automatically, and can't be changed.
 As on other alerts, tickets can easily be created or assigned to proactively handle the issues.

-Note: If you don't wish for these alerts to be triggered automatically, when adding the printer as an SNMP device in Atera, you can select the Type as Other.
+Note: If you don't wish for these alerts to be triggered automatically when adding the printer as an SNMP device in Atera, you can select Type Other.